 If you happen to be traveling I-80 in southwestern Wyoming, take a moment to look southward as you pass Exit 150, where a sign reads, “Table Rock Road”.
 There’s an odd break in the prairie landscape there, where a few trees don’t appear to “belong”.
-You may also notice a large, lone, metal building, surrounded by a fence that appears to enclose more area than necessary.
-Soon that building, too, will be gone.
-The trees will remain, a testament to what was once Table Rock Village.
+Those trees remain as the only testament in the landscape to what was once Table Rock Village.

 Once in a while, something special happens in a community that makes it worthy of remembrance.
 This was such a place.
 It won’t be in the history books.
 Its demise didn’t make national headlines.
 Nevertheless, this little “company camp” shaped the lives of an incredible number of people in a unique and special way.
 For a few decades, those few acres of the Red Desert were home to a group of modern pioneers.
 Those individuals carry the spirit of the community with them today and are passing it on to new generations.